Pandaman-Ryan/AgentBind-brain/README.md

 Code in this repository has been tested on CentOS Linux 7 (core) with Python (v3.7.4) in the Anaconda (v4.11.0) environment.
 Please make sure you have installed the following python libraries before you run the code.

 ### python libraries ###
-Our code requires external python libraries including tensorflow v2.3.0 , biopython v1.71, numpy v1.18.5, six v1.15.0, and scikit-image v0.21.3.
+Our code requires external python libraries including Tensorflow v2.3.0 , biopython v1.71, numpy v1.18.5, six v1.15.0, and scikit-image v0.21.3.
 You can install them with the conda package manager.

 ## Data Download ##
-Input data of the experiments can be downloaded using this link: [**download**](https://drive.google.com/file/d/12mrLk9Ci7u2tKB8kuqldGXE9ghAzpbUk/view?usp=sharing)
+Input data of the experiments can be downloaded using this link: [**download**](https://drive.google.com/file/d/1BdGdsDybiAJExMF2tlCvv1EMDJ5wJ2Qq/view?usp=sharing)

 ## Data Preparation ##